GreenbackBoogie49/Tanuj_Jog_GDG_Tasks/README.md

 1. Unless exact dates are typed, it gives dates between 2022 to 2024
 2. It is not a chatbot in the traditional sense because the running of the program is fully dependent on the user's query and to get answer to a new query you need to run all the cells again
-3. It is having trouble processing the two year dataframe for more accurate results
+3. It is having trouble processing the two year dataframe for more accurate result